 Fakultät für Informatik

 Facoltà di Scienze e Tecnologie informatiche | Faculty of Computer Science

 COURSE PRESENTATION FORM

-Theory of Computing COURSE NAME
+COURSE NAME Theory of Computing

 COURSE CODE 70101

-LECTURER Diego Calvanese TEACHING ASSISTANT Andrea Calì
+Diego Calvanese LECTURER

-TEACHING LANGUAGE English

-8 CREDIT POINTS LECTURE HOURS 48 24 EXERCISE HOURS
+TEACHING ASSISTANT None TEACHING LANGUAGE English CREDIT POINTS LECTURE HOURS 48 24 EXERCISE HOURS

-SYLLABUS

 PREREQUISITES There are no prerequisites in terms of courses to attend.
 Students

 should be familiar with notions of mathematics and set theory, and with basic proof techniques, as taught in the mathematics courses of a

 bachelor in computer science.

 OBJECTIVES The objective of the Theory of Computing course is to introduce and study abstract, mathematical models of computation (such as finite state machines, push down machines, and Turing machines), and to use the abstract machine models to study the ability to solve computational problems, by identifying both the intrinsic limitations of computing devices, and the practical limitations due to limited availability of resources (time and space).
 A second objective is to show how to reason and prove properties about computing in a precise, formal, abstract way.
-Finite automata, regular expressions, properties of regular languages, context-free grammars and languages, pushdown automata, Turing Machines, undecidability, computational complexity, NP-completeness, polynomial hierarchy TEACHING FORMAT Frontal lectures; exercises in class ASSESSMENT Final written examination (100%).
+SYLLABUS Regular languages (finite automata and regular expressions), contextfree languages (context-free grammars, pushdown automata), Turing Machines, undecidability, computational complexity, NP-completeness, polynomial hierarchy TEACHING FORMAT ASSESSMENT Frontal lectures; exercises in class Midterm or final examination on the first half of the syllabus (50%) + final examination on the second half of the syllabus (50%).
+The two parts of the examination can be taken independently of each other within the three exam sessions of an academic year.
+Each part of the examination may be either written or oral.